jeka-dev/jeka/README.md

 # News

 Master version now relies on JDK 8 while 0.6 and prior are relying on JDK 6.
+In order to leverage new features bring by these versions, **Jerkar is deeply reworked**.
+To avoid bloating API with legacy stuff, Jerkar 0.7 won't be compatible with Jerkar 0.6.
+We except from this move a much cleaner and polished API for a more intuitive product.

 # How to use Jerkar